Polirecyliente/SGConocimiento/Math/Usable_facts.md

 (Interés financiero)
 **Financial interest**: money received in return for an investment, or paid for a loan.

+(Resolver un triángulo)
+**Solve a triangle**: determining the measures of the three sides and the three angles of a given triangle.

 ### Science and engineering formulas (Fórmulas de ciencia e ingeniería)